wp-plugins/feature-a-page-widget/readme.txt

 1. Fill it in.
 1. Update the page.

-= Where do I find the Featured Image or Excerpt fields? =
+= Where do I find the Featured Image or Excerpt fields?
+I don't see them. = The Featured Image and Excerpt fields are found on the Page editing screen of the Page you want to feature.
+If you don't see them:
 1. In the top right corner of any **Page**, click "Screen Options."
 1. From the menu that slides down, make sure the "Excerpt" and "Featured Image" are both checked.
-1. Done!
-WordPress remembers this choice on all pages.
+1. WordPress will remember this choice on all pages.

 = What are those icons in the "Select Page" drop down? / How can I tell if a page has a featured image or excerpt already? = When selecting the page to feature in the widget settings, the list of pages includes two icons.
 The first icon is the featured image, and the second is the excerpt.
 If the icon is "lit-up," that means that page has that piece of information.
 If both are lit-up, the page is ready for optimal use in the widget.
 See this interface in the "Screenshots" tab.